If you have suggestions, corrections, or updates, or if you find broken links, please e-mail MeredithSueWillis@gmail.com

 Notice the tenses in Number 3: The flashback begins in past perfect ("had run") and continues in the simple past ("she whispered").

-A general rule: Unless you're playing with time, try to avoid putting a flashback within a flashback the way #4. does:
+A general rule: Unless you're playing with time, try to avoid putting a flashback within a flashback the way #4. below does:

 4. As I sat in my Ferrari at the stop light, the memory of her face hit me like the hot kiss at the end of a fist.
 "Oh, Nicky!" she cried.
 "You're the best, Nicky!"